willdalh/generative-modeling-projects/README.md

 ## 3D Minecraft Steve

 I experimented with this dataset because I was curious to see how interpolations between two arbitrary latent vectors would create an animation.
-When the model is trained on faces, it will generate a smooth transition seen [here](https://miro.medium.com/max/960/0*dwtvGrRWRAUJuZm4.gif).
+When the model is trained on faces, interpolating between two latent vectors will generate a smooth transition as seen [here](https://miro.medium.com/max/960/0*dwtvGrRWRAUJuZm4.gif).

 ### Dataset